 As skin ages, it loses its ability to produce its own moisture.
-You can improve the quality of your skin — and your tattoo — by applying moisturizer every day.
-This is especially important if you live in a cold, dry climate, but everyone needs a moisturizer.
+You can improve the quality of your skin and your tattoo by applying moisturizer every day.
+This is especially important if you live in a cold, dry climate.

-You can opt for products with additional benefits like collagen and vitamin E, but any moisturizer will keep your tattoo hydrated and your skin plump and healthy.
+You can opt for products with additional benefits such as collagen and vitamin E, though any moisturizer will keep your tattoo hydrated and your skin plump and healthy.
 For extra longevity, apply your moisturizer fresh out of the shower while your skin is still damp.
 This helps your skin absorb nourishing ingredients faster and seals in hydration.

 Choose the Right Design